 It is important to read books based on Synthetic Phonics.
 That is, the books should be linked to the same sequence of sound / letter relationships that the teacher is using in the classroom.
-Initially the books may only include 6 letters (for example 's', 'i', 't', 'm', 'a' and 'p') plus one or two high frequency words (for example, 'you', 'they').
-As the child develops a greater knowledge of the sound / letter relationships the books he or she reads will include these new letters and digraphs.
-Once they know their sounds, your child can have a go at reading any small regular words in books when they are practising their reading.
+Initially the books may only include 6 letters (for example 's', 'i', 't', 'm', 'a' and 'p') plus one or two high frequency words (for example, 'l', 'was').
+As the child develops a greater knowledge of the sound / letter relationships the books he or she reads will include these new spellings.
+Once they know their sounds, your child can have a go at reading any small, regular words in books when they are practising their reading.

 There are many synthetic phonics reading series.
-Two of the series recommended by DSF include: the Dandelion Readers series and the Read Write Inc Phonics series.
-Both of these series follow a very structured, systematic introduction of new sounds and letters, in reading books that are both appealing and entertaining.
+Some examples of recommended series include: The Phonic Book Series (including Dandelion, Magic Belt, Totem, Rescue, Alba, Talisman and Moon Dog), the Little Learners Love Literacy series, and the Sounds~Write readers.
+These series follow a very structured, systematic introduction of new sounds and letters, in reading books that are both appealing and entertaining.

-How quickly should children progress through a synthetic phonics programme?
+How quickly should children progress through a synthetic phonics program?

 Children should be introduced to new concepts gradually and their knowledge built up a step at a time.
 However the whole point of learning the sounds is to use them to read and write, so they need to be covered quite quickly.
-Most children are able to learn the sounds at the rate of one a day.
-They should also have started reading and writing small regular words towards the end of pre-primary or the beginning of year one.
+Most children are able to learn the sounds at the rate of three or even four a week.
+It is anticipated that students will be introduced to a structured synthetic phonics program in pre-primary and be able to read and write simple sentences by the end of the year.